zgompert/TimemaColorPatternTimeseries/README.md

 We are using the *T. cristinae* time series data to test for evidence of rapid evolution combined with balanced processes/stasis at longer time scales.
 I initially was thinking about this in the context of predictability and ARMA models, but even a few gaps in the time series mess those up.
 So, instead I am focusing on how rates or change depend or don't on time (i.e., rate-scaling thinking).

+Here is a current hierarchical Bayesian version of the analysis: [R script](RatesCris25-err.R), [stan model](hlm2.stan).
+I am pretty happy with this.
+It even accounts for sampling error by simulating expected change by sampling error (binomial sampling based on the sample sizes).
+Note that for this, I subtract off the effects of sampling for individual replicate simulations, set negative change to 0, and then take the mean across replicates.

+The results thus far are in `gompert-group4/projects/timema_color_pattern_complexity/timema_arma`.

 # Genomic time series

 We have 8 years of GBS data from FHA: